tycobbb/go-lambda-template/README.md

-go lambda template
+# go lambda template
 ---

-a template for a lambda fn using go, terraform, and localstack
+a template for a lambda fn using go, terraform, and localstack.

 # setup